 A small, local, community-based pilot operation is already underway in Chicago's Uptown neighborhood and is owned and managed by LGPS.
 LGPS is a 501 (c)(3) non-profit that started its biodiesel operation in 2011.
-LGPS supplies biodiesel to itself and to partners engaged in sustainable development projects such as sustainable agriculture projects, educational services, and green building.

 The operation works out of an approximately 300-square-foot office space in a commercial building located in the Institute of Cultural Affairs, 4750 N. Sheridan.
 Will Pool is the Founder and Executive Director of LPGS which consists of about ten board members and staff.

-The operation does not require extensive infrastructure, so funding needed to start the facility was a nominal \$5,000 put up by a handful of investors.
+As a small, community-based biodiesel operation that does not require extensive infrastructure, funding needed to start the facility was a nominal \$5,000 put up by a handful of investors.
 This demonstrates that the financial barrier to enter the market for community-based biodiesel can be relatively low.
 This funding covered the purchase of2: